Thiago099/ghidra_scripts_fast/readme.md

 offsets-`<ae-or-se>`-`<full-game-version>`.txt

+You should delete all other text files that follow this pattern, as the ipynb file will generate the dataset for all versions and that takes a bit of time

 Finally, you can run the first cell on the ipynb file to update the database used by these scripts